Gov. Wolf Announces New Funding to Prepare Central Pennsylvania Apprentices for In-Demand Careers in the Electrical Industry

 York Electrical Institute offers three pre-apprentice programs: the Youth Bootcamp, an introduction to becoming a construction or maintenance electrician; the Interim Credentials Program, which provides an opportunity for students to take apprentice-level courses prior to high school graduation; and the Adult Pre-Apprenticeship Program, which prepares adults to enter the electrical industry.
 There are currently 47 apprentices in the electricians’ registered apprenticeship program.

-To learn more about Pennsylvania’s Pre-Apprentice and Apprenticeship Program, visit the Department of Community and Economic Development’s website.
+To learn more about Pennsylvania’s Pre-Apprentice and Apprenticeship Program, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.